Formula One car: Steering and transmission

 A typical electronic steering wheel used in a F1 car.

 A typical steering wheel used in a F1 car is an electronic control with an array of knobs, buttons and levers.
 It is made of carbon fibre with titanium, silicon, fibreglass, and copper parts.
-It has two driver handles on the sides with a LCD display in the center, LED gear shift lights at the top and gear shift paddles in the back.
+It has two driver handles on the sides with a mandated Motion Applied LCD screen in the center which includes LED gear shift lights at the top and gear shift paddles in the back.
 The steering wheel is used to control various functions of the car such as gears, engine revolutions, fuel-air mix, brake balance, differential mapping, among others.
 The display displays various data points including engine parameters, gears, temperature and time.
 The steering wheel is also used to access the radio and control the drinking mechanism.
 It weighs about 1.3 kg and can cost about $50,000.

 The gearbox and rear suspension from a Lotus T127 in 2010 season.

 While conventional manual gearboxes were used earlier, modern Formula One cars use semi-automatic sequential gearboxes with a rear-wheel-drive.
 It has eight forward gears and a reverse gear operated with paddle-shifters.
 The gearbox is constructed of carbon reinforced titanium, and is bolted onto the back of the engine.
 Fully-automatic gearboxes, and systems such as launch control and traction control were banned in the 2000s to keep driver skill and involvement important in controlling the car, and reduce costs.
-When the driver initiates gear shifts using paddles mounted on the back of the steering wheel, a system of solenoids, hydraulic actuators, and sensors perform the actual shift, and electronic throttle control.
+When the driver initiates gear shifts using paddles mounted on the back of the steering wheel, a system of solenoids, hydraulic actuators, and sensors perform the actual shift, and electronic throttle control controlled by the ECU.
 Clutch control is also performed in the same manner except when launching from neutral into first gear, where the driver operates the clutch manually using a lever on the back of the steering wheel.
 The clutch is a multi-plate carbon design with a diameter of less than 100 mm, and weight of less than 1 kg, capable of handling up to 720 hp.
 The cars use seamless shift transmissions, which allow almost instantaneous changing of gears with minimum loss of drive and a shift times of 2-3 ms. As a measure to reduce costs, gearbox ratios are fixed for a season.